mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/cli-references/monitoring-prometheus/monitoring-prometheus-query/index.md

 # Description

-The `dcos monitoring prometheus query` command evaluates an instant query at a given time.
+The `dcos monitoring prometheus query` command evaluates an instant query at a single point in time.

 # Usage